 Dam Square

-Dam Square is the most important plaza and best-known in Amsterdam.
-During the thirteenth century, this spot is where the first dam on Amstel River was built, thus its name.
+Dam Square is the most important square and the best-known in Amsterdam.
+During the 13th century, this spot is where the first dam on Amstel River was built, thus its name.

 Situated in the Old Town, Dam Square was once the central point of the city.
-It is surrounded by beautiful historic buildings, including the Royal Palace.
+It's surrounded by beautiful historic buildings, including the Royal Palace.

 National Monument

-In the middle of the square stands the National Monument, a 22-meter white-colored obelisk built in memory of the Dutch soldiers killed during World War II.
+In the middle of the square stands the National Monument, a 22 m (72 ft) white-coloured obelisk built in memory of the Dutch soldiers killed during World War II.

-Nowadays, many tired tourists rest on the steps of this large column when it doesn’t rain and locals use it as a classic meeting place.
+Nowadays, many tired tourists rest on the steps of this large column when it's not raining and locals use it as a classic meeting place.

 Royal Palace